enyo/iris/README.md

     });
 ```

-There are several internal error codes that you can receive on the client.
-Look
+There are several *internal* error codes that you can receive on the client as
-at the `RemoteServicesErrorCode` class to see what they are.
+well.
+Look at the `RemoteServicesErrorCode` class to see what they are.

 > If you provide this `ErrorCode` class to the `build` function of the builder,
 > an `error_code.dart` file is generated, containing all error codes as integers